michael-mbugua/inmate-check/Readme.md

     - criminal offense.

 # Who uses Inmate check
- -police wardens
+ 1. police wardens
- -Government officials
+ 2. Government officials
- -inmates
+ 3. inmates
- -family members to the inmates
+ 4. family members to the inmates
- -Anyone above 18 years and have Authorization
+ 5. Anyone above 18 years and have Authorization

 # How it works
 1. Inmate check contains a landing page where you choose the prison you want to search inmates from.